weipu-zhang/OC-STORM/docs/hollow_knight.md

 2. On Windows, sending keyboard inputs to the game window requires that window to stay in the foreground.
 Without a virtual machine or a dedicated machine for the game, training would block normal desktop use and make monitoring much less convenient.
 3. The setup is naturally scalable: as shown in `train_async.py`, a more powerful non-Windows node can be used for faster training.

+## Environment setup

 We developed a mod to extract hit and damage signals for reward computation.
 To install the mod, first install the mod API from https://github.com/hk-modding/api/releases.
 There are more detailed and intuitive tutorials for this step in the Hollow Knight modding community, so we do not repeat them here.
 After that, install the provided `HKRLEnv` mod from `game_mod/HKRLEnv/`.

-## Environment setup
+The source code of the `HKRLEnv` mod is at [here](https://github.com/weipu-zhang/HKRLEnv).

 The game environment and the training environment must use the same version of `python` and `ray`.